ThoughtWorksInc/DeepDarkFantasy/README.md

 # Thank You Sir

 This is heavily inspired by [Neural Networks, Types, and Functional Programming](http://colah.github.io/posts/2015-09-NN-Types-FP/), and my colleague, [Yang Bo](https://github.com/Atry).

+# I Want You

+Please look at [This Issue](https://github.com/ThoughtWorksInc/DeepDarkFantasy/issues/174) and help solve it.